 Wilfredo Manlapaz currently serves as the Assistant Chief of the Internal Affairs Bureau (IAB).
 Manlapaz oversees four organizational units within IAB, which include Internal Affairs, Internal Compliance, Court Liaison, and EEO Investigations.
 He was promoted to Assistant Chief of the Internal Affairs Bureau in March 2018 by Chief of Police Chief Peter Newsham.

-Commander Manlapaz first joined the Metropolitan Police Department in August 1994, and began his career as a Patrol Officer assigned to the Second Police District.
+Assistant Chief Manlapaz first joined the Metropolitan Police Department in August 1994, and began his career as a patrol officer assigned to the Second Police District.
 In June 1996, he was assigned to the Asian Liaison Unit where he walked foot beat in the Chinatown neighborhood located in the First District.
 Later that same year, he began working in the Narcotics and Special Investigations Division (NSID).
-He was promoted to Sergeant in February 1999 and assigned to the Fifth District.
+He was promoted to sergeant in February 1999 and assigned to the Fifth District.
 Shortly after transferring to the Fifth District, he began supervising the Narcotics Unit in the Mobile Force, a special team of members who supported investigations based on where drug-related crimes were occurring.
 In May 2000, he returned to Gang Crimes Unit in NSID, where he played an integral role in establishing the Narcotics Strike Force, a unit targeting open air drug markets.

 Manlapaz graduated from the University of Maryland, College Park with a BA in Criminal Justice in 1992.
-He is currently enrolled in Johns Hopkins University seeking a Master’s Degree in Organizational Leadership.
+Assistant Chief Manlapaz earned a Master of Science Degree in Management from Johns Hopkins University in May 2015.